atroxaper/p6-LogP6-Blog-Example/README.md

 ```

 As you can see, we use `say` routine to output results to the user.
 But we are
-talking about logging.
+talking about logging!
 Let's change `say` to using LogP6.

 ## Add LogP6 using

-All that you need to do to start using LogP6 is add `use LogP6;` line in your
+All that you need to do to start using LogP6 is to add `use LogP6;` line to your
-script and `get-logger` with logger `trait`.
+script and call `get-logger` with logger's `trait`.
 Logger trait is a string value
-describes the semantic purpose of concrete Logger.
-In our case, I call it
+that describes the semantic purpose of particular Logger.
+In our case, I called it
 `main-prime`.
 A logger has usual methods like `trace`, `debug`, `info`, `warn` and
 `error` where you can pass one or more positional arguments.
 If there are more
-then one argument then the first one will be used as a pattern for `sprintf`
+than one argument, the first one will be used as a pattern for `sprintf`
 routine and the rest as `sprintf` arguments.
-The is optional named argument `:x`
+There is an optional named argument `:x`,
-for passing an exception for logging.
-If we did not configure any logger then we
+it can be used for passing an exception for logging.
+If we did not configure
-will get default logger which use `$*OUT` for output.
+any logger then we will get a default logger which use `$*OUT` for output.

 ```perl6
 # prime-calculator.p6